skisel-bt/example-counter/README.md

 ```sh
 npm run testnet-remote-ps
 ```
 Then follow the instructions from the CLI.

-On the first run, you will want to create a new wallet and copy its address, so as to transfer funds to it from your Midnight Lace wallet or from [the official faucet](https://faucet.testnet-02.midnight.network/).
+If you did not previously created and funded a Midnight Lace wallet, you will need to do so.
+Funds for testing can be requested from [the official faucet](https://faucet.testnet-02.midnight.network/).

 You can find much more information in part 2 of the [Midnight developer tutorial](https://docs.midnight.network/develop/tutorial/building).